 Istanbul is a glory of world travel.
 This splendid collision of civilizations swells up on seven hills bridging two continents, mingling the mystique, power and glitter of Roman, Byzantine and Ottoman Empires.

-These are very good times to visit Turkey.
-The country is in another period of financial anguish.
-Bad for Turkey, but there are obvious benefits to visitors from a crashing currency.
-At the time of writing, early June 2018, £1 was worth 6 lire, by far the best exchange rate I have known in 30 years of travel to the country.
-It doesn’t always follow that goods and services are cheaper by the same measure, but there is small doubt that your visit will cost less than it did a few years ago.
-Quite what will happen after the Turkish elections at the end of June is another matter.
-Perhaps the expected Erdoğan win will bolster the economy and the currency will stabilise.
+At the time of writing, early Jan 2019, £1 bought 6.99 TL, by far the best exchange rate I have known in 30 years of travel to the country.
+It doesn’t always follow that goods and services are cheaper by the same measure, but there is little doubt that your visit will cost less than it did a few years ago.

 In the hot Turkish summer, most people will choose to take their break on the holiday coast, in the south or south west.
 The very idea of a summer city stay, baking heat, oppressive humidity, traffic pollution, would shock the average visitor from the North.